search ]

 });

-Explanation: This regex ensures the email domain does not match any restricted domains.
-It dynamically validates the input and prevents submission if a free email is detected.
+This regex ensures the email domain does not match any restricted domains.
+It validates the input in a single step and prevents submission if a free email is detected.

 “Using a regular expression (regex) for email validation provides a robust way to enforce custom rules, ensuring your form accepts only the desired types of email addresses.”